 If you think you need more followers at the hands of bots, think again.
 Sure everyone wants to grow.
-When I heard a social marketing agency CEO say they had to use them because “clients want to see growth” and justifying it because “everyone does it”–it sank me.
+When I heard a social marketing agency CEO say they had to use them because “everyone did it” and “clients want to see growth” –it sank me.

 Our obsession with growth and having the most followers is insane.
 More followers won’t make you successful.
 More engaged fans (even if far fewer in number) will.